About the determinant of complete non-ambiguous trees: Abstract

 \section{Abstract}

-Complete non-ambiguous trees (CNATs) are combinatorial objects which appear in various contexts.
-Recently, Chen and Ohlig studied the notion of leaf permutation on these objects, and proposed a series of nice conjectures.
-Most of them were proved by Selig and Zhu, through a connexion with the abelian sandpile model.
+$ $\\ Complete non-ambiguous trees (CNATs) are combinatorial objects which appear in various contexts.
+Recently, Chen and Ohlig studied the notion of permutations associated to these objects, and proposed a series of nice conjectures.
+Most of them were proved by Selig and Zhu, through a connection with the abelian sandpile model.
 But one conjecture remained open, about the distribution of a natural statistic named determinant.
 We prove this conjecture, in a bijective way.